CBS Logo

 • Ligand-binding formats may be used in limited cases when neutralization is driven solely by target blocking

-Neutralizing antibody results provide the clearest evidence of functional impact and are often the strongest predictor of clinical consequences.
+The minimum required dilution (MRD) must be carefully defined at this stage, as an incorrect MRD is one of the most common sources of false negatives in NAb sample testing.
+Neutralizing antibody results at this tier provide the clearest available evidence of functional impact and are typically the strongest predictor of clinical consequences.

 Integration of PK, PD and Clinical Biomarkers